-After doing this, let it sit for a couple minutes until the wax has completely cooled down to finally remove the excess wax with the brush.
+After doing this, let it sit for a couple of minutes until the wax has completely cooled down to finally remove the excess wax with the brush.

 If done correctly, your print should now be watertight.

-Can you use PLA objects in Aquariums?
+Can you use PLA objects in Fish Tanks?

 PLA is a bioplastic.
 It is non-toxic, making it an appropriate choice for use in your aquarium, but there are some important factors to consider when using PLA filaments in aquariums to minimize harm to your fish or other aquatic pets.

 PLA itself is safe, some PLA manufacturers, however, use dangerous additives which can jeopardize an aquarium’s ecosystem.
 If you want to prevent PLA prints from putting dangerous chemicals in your tank you should avoid printing with PLA that’s not marked food-safe or that has not been reviewed appropriately for aquarium use.